Duckybrine606/MobArmor/README.md

 UPDATE: I found some screenshots of the listeners class (which is like 75% of the code) that i had. i'll copy the code and then create the main class again. i may even update it later when im back from vacation.

+Update 16.10.2021: I have coded everything from the beginning.
+I will update the plugin for 1.17 shortly.